samrajkodai/Recommendation-System/README.md

-# Simple Recommendation System with list.(cosine similarity)
+# Simple Recommendation System with list.